Anwar Sadath

 Anwar Sadath (born 18 February 1975) is an Indian politician and a member of the 15th Kerala Legislative Assembly.
-He is a member of Indian National Congress and represents Aluva Constituency.
+He is affiliated with the Indian National Congress and represents Aluva Constituency.

 Early life

 Anwar Sadath was born on 18 February 1975 as the son of Shri.
 Abdul Sathar and Smt.
 Aisha Beevi.
-He was School Unit President, K.S.U and School Leader.
-He progressed to become the District Level; Taluk Secretary and District Executive Committee Member of K.S.U and later on he became the Block Secretary, District Secretary and State Secretary of Youth Congress.
+He was School Unit President, Kerala Student Union (KSU) and School Leader.
+He progressed to become the District Level; Taluk Secretary and District Executive Committee Member of KSU and later on he became the Block Secretary, District Secretary and State Secretary of Youth Congress.
 He also became a Member of the Chengamanad Grama Panchayat and Zilla Panchayat, Nedumbassery Division.